WEEK 5: WRITING IS REASEARCHING

 Get Started on Week 5:

-Return to and review Summaries 1-4, Documentation Exercises 1-2, and my comments on Essay 1 before you draft Essay 2.
+Return to and review my comments on Essay 1 before you draft Essay 2.
 Those were not just assignments but teaching/learning opportunities.
 Excellent students learn from feedback and make improvements in composing Essay 2.
+Make sure you see 1) the comments in the blue bubble, 2) the mark-up comments on your paper, and 3) the comments on the grading rubric.

 Just as we did for Essay 1, your rough draft will be submitted to your peers for comment on the paragraphing, content, and organization of your draft.
 They are struggling with the same assignment, and can really help you connect to the assignment and get ideas for responding effectively.
 MY feedback to you will be focused on the documentation and formatting skills, which really need some experienced guidance to master.
 The documentation exercises give you the opportunity to check your understanding before you turn in Essay 2.
 Excellent students adjust their writing based on instructor and peer feedback.
 Be excellent!